-Electronic Resource Management System
+Electronic Resource Management System in Library

 With LIBSYS 10 enhanced for ERMS (Electronic Resource Management System), subscribed journals statistics are now at your fingertips in a jiffy.
 Before annual renewal process for e-journals or any other time, it provides comprehensive statistics including graphical representation for your apt analysis and decision making.
 The ERMS capabilities cover entire workflow for acquisition process of e-journal subscriptions and their periodic renewal.